Rich Peppiatt

-Rich Peppiatt is an Irish writer and director. best known for films Kneecap and One Rogue Reporter.
+Rich Peppiatt is an English-born Irish writer and director. best known for films Kneecap and One Rogue Reporter.

 He received nominations in four categories at the 78th British Academy Film Awards for Kneecap, including Outstanding Debut by a British Writer, Director or Producer, despite being an Irish, not British, citizen.
 He was nominated in six categories of the 78th British Academy Film Awards for Kneecap, making him the most nominated debut director in the awards’ history.
 Despite being Irish, not British, he won the BAFTA for Outstanding Debut by a British Writer, Director or Producer.
 He was awarded Best Director at the 2025 Irish Film and Television Awards, Best Debut Screenwriter at the British Independent Film Awards, and Breakthrough British/Irish filmmaker at the London Film Critics' Circle Awards.

 Career

 After graduating from the University of Warwick, Peppiatt worked as a journalist across a number of national newspapers in UK.
-He first came to prominence in 2011 when his resignation letter to Daily Star proprietor Richard Desmond, accusing the paper of Islamophobia and unethical journalism, went viral when it was leaked to the The Guardian.
+He first came to prominence in 2011 when his resignation letter to Daily Star proprietor Richard Desmond, accusing the paper of Islamophobia and unethical journalism, went viral when it was leaked to The Guardian.
 He became a prominent critic of tabloid behaviour, giving evidence at the Leveson Inquiry into Press Ethics.